alyosha/vimedia/README.md

 ![vimedia statusline](statusline.png)

 In addition to displaying track/artist information in your statusline, you can also navigate through your media libraries, control volume, etc. using the following commands.
-Still slightly experimental until all base functionality has been implemented.

 ## Usage
 - `:Play`            => Begin playback from active media player